 While violent crime against tourists is rare, petty and property crime is common in the country‘s bigger cities.
 Apply all your common sense rules and you‘ll find Canada to be a walk in the park.

 Canada‘s crime hotspots are concentrated in the west and along the US border, with Halifax in Nova Scotia the only eastern coast city to be listed in the country‘s crime top 10.

-Most areas tourists will visit are safe as houses.
+Most areas travelers will visit are safe as houses.
 Violent crime in Canada is low and almost non-existent in popular holiday spots and ski resorts.
 However, while the threat to your person is minimal, Canada has its fair share of sticky fingers.
 Car break-ins are common in city areas and unwatched bags and gear can go walkabout.